isomorphic-software/smartclient-docs/classes/ListGrid_2.md

 Perform a one-time horizontal auto-fit of the fields passed.
 Fields will be sized to match their contents or title (as specified in [ListGrid.autoFitWidthApproach](ListGrid_1.md#attr-listgridautofitwidthapproach)) Does not establish permanent auto-fitting - use [ListGrid.setAutoFitWidth](#method-listgridsetautofitwidth) to do so.

 Note that unlike the ongoing autoFit set up by [ListGrid.autoFitFieldWidths](ListGrid_1.md#attr-listgridautofitfieldwidths) or [ListGridField.autoFitWidth](ListGridField.md#attr-listgridfieldautofitwidth), any specified [ListGridField.width](ListGridField.md#attr-listgridfieldwidth) will not be taken as a minimum width - the field(s) may shrink below the current specified width when this method is run.
 However, [ListGridField.minWidth](ListGridField.md#attr-listgridfieldminwidth) will be respected.

-For information about auto-fitting specific fields, see [ListGridField.autoFit](ListGridField.md#attr-listgridfieldautofit).

 ### Parameters